 But who is more likely to share articles from dubious sources?
 A 2016 study in PNAS found that like-minded individuals tend to share more articles with each other, but this can lead to polarized groups when article sharing involves conspiracy theories or science news.

-Sharing articles with inaccurate information was most observed among conservatives and people over the age of 65 years, suggests a 2019 study in Science Advances.
-The research was looking at fake news surrounding the 2016 United States political election.
+Sharing articles with inaccurate information was most observed among conservatives and people over the age of 65 years, suggests a 2019 study in

 To investigate how misinformation spreads worldwide, an international team of researchers explored what types of misinformation were more likely to be shared with others, and the patterns in how that misinformation spread.
 Their findings appear in the Journal of Medical Internet Research.